-1 A description DDV and an all the latest to t June-July A dose of 23vPPV recommended and funded for Aboriginal and Torres Strait Islander children aged 18-24 months, living in NT, SA, QLD and WA, following completion of a primary 7vPCV 3-dose course 2001 (cont.)
-June-July A dose of 7vPCV recommended and funded for children with specified underlying medical conditions aged 12 months, following completion of a primary 7vPCV 3-dose course June-July NT commenced school-based pneumococcal vaccination (23vPPV) for 15-19 year olds in grades 10-12 June-July NT commenced school-based pneumococcal vaccination (23vPPV) for 15-19 year olds in grades 10-12 2002 NT school-based pneumococcal vaccination (23vPPV) targeting 15-19 year olds changed to those in grades 11 and 12 September 7vPCV recommended for all infants at 2, 4 and 6 months of age (but funded only for children with specified underlying medical conditions that predispose them to invasive pneumococcal disease) September List of high-risk medical conditions for which a child became eligible for the nationally funded 7vPCV was expanded September 23vPPV revaccination/booster dose recommendations changed as follows: Non-Indigenous adults aged &lt;65 years with underlying medical conditions or who are smokers should have a single booster at 65 years of age or 10 years after the 1st dose (whichever is later) 2003 Non-Indigenous adults aged ≥65 years should have a single booster 5 years Aboriginal and Torres Strait Islander people aged 15-49 years with underlying medical conditions or who are smokers should have a single booster 5 years after the 1st dose, with a subsequent booster at 50 years of age or 10 years after the first booster (whichever is later) Aboriginal and Torres Strait Islander people aged ≥50 years should have a single booster 5 years later September NT school-based pneumococcal vaccination (23vPPV) targeted 15-year-olds in grade 10 2005 January Nationally funded 7vPCV program for all infants replaced the previous targeted childhood program, with a catch-up program for children aged <2 years 2008 January 23vPPV funded for all adults aged ≥65 years, replacing previous subsidy through the PBS February 10-valent pneumococcal conjugate vaccine (10vPCV, Synflorix) registered for use in children aged 6 weeks to <2 years 2009 October 10vPCV funded for all children in the NT at age 2, 4, 6 and 18 months, replacing the use of the 7vPCV (3 doses) with or without a booster dose of 23vPPV 2010 February 13-valent pneumococcal conjugate vaccine (13vPCV, Prevenar 13) registered for use in children aged 6 weeks to 5 years April Temporary recommendation to cease any revaccination with 23vPPV while awaiting further investigation, in response to increased number of reported injection site adverse events after receiving this vaccine 2011 July 13vPCV replaced the 7vPCV at 2, 4 and 6 months of age (and at 12 months for children with specified underlying medical conditions) October Funded national program commenced providing children aged 12-35 months who have completed a primary 7vPCV course with a supplementary dose of 13vPCV
+Year Month Intervention course 2004 (cont.)
+June-July A booster dose of 23vPPV recommended and funded for children with specified underlying medical conditions at 4-5 years of age 2001 (cont.)
+June-July NT commenced school-based pneumococcal vaccination (23vPPV) for 15-19 year olds in grades 10 to 12 2002 NT school-based pneumococcal vaccination (23vPPV) targeting 15-19 year olds changed to grades 11 and 12 September 7vPCV recommended for all infants at 2, 4 and 6 months of age (but funded only for children with specified underlying medical conditions that predispose them to invasive pneumococcal disease) September List of high-risk medical conditions for which a child became eligible for the nationally funded 7vPCV was expanded September 23vPPV revaccination/booster dose recommendations changed as follows: 2003 non-Indigenous adults aged <65 years with underlying medical conditions or who are smokers should have a single booster at 65 years of age or 10 years after the 1st dose (whichever is later) 2003 non-Indigenous adults aged ≥65 years should have a single booster 5 years later Aboriginal and Torres Strait Islander people aged 15-49 years with underlying medical conditions or who are smokers should have a booster dose 5 years after the 1st dose, with a subsequent booster dose at 50 years of age or 10 years after the first booster (whichever is later) Aboriginal and Torres Strait Islander people aged ≥50 years should have a single booster 5 years later September NT school-based pneumococcal vaccination (23vPPV) targeted 15-year olds in grade 10 January Nationally funded 7vPCV program for all infants replaced the previous targeted childhood program, with a catch-up program for children aged <2 years 2005 January 23vPPV funded for all adults aged ≥65 years replacing previous subsidy through the PBS March 23vPPV revaccination/booster dose recommendations changed as follows: 2008 non-Indigenous adults aged <65 years with underlying medical conditions or who are smokers should have a booster dose 5 years after the 1st dose, with a subsequent booster dose at 65 years of age or 5 years after the first booster (whichever is later) Aboriginal and Torres Strait Islander people aged 15-49 years with underlying medical conditions or who are smokers should have a booster dose 5 years after the 1st dose, with a subsequent booster dose at 50 years of age or 5 years after the first booster (whichever is later) 0000 February 10-valent pneumococcal conjugate vaccine (10vPCV) registered for use in children aged 6 weeks to <2 years 2009 October 10vPCV funded for all children in the NT at age 2, 4, 6 and 18 months of age, replacing the use of the 7vPCV (3 doses) with or without a booster dose of 23vPPV 2010 February 13-valent pneumococcal conjugate vaccine (13vPCV) registered for use in children aged 6 weeks to 5 years April Temporary recommendation to cease any revaccination with 23vPPV, while awaiting further investigation, in response to increased number of reported injection site adverse events after receiving this vaccine 2011 July 13vPCV replaced the 7vPCV at 2, 4 and 6 months of age (and 12 months for children with specified underlying medical conditions) October Funded national program commenced providing children aged 12-35 months who have completed a primary 7vPCV course with a supplementary dose of 13vPCV • •